 “If a company has done a lot of the work upfront, including the employee value proposition — the brand pillars, the values, the personas — then from there, it's basically just representing those core things on their platforms.

-Chasing the Viral Moment
+4. Know When to Chase the Viral Moment

 The ‘day in the life’ videos and the charity fun runs on the BMW Careers Facebook page show that there is a place for a lighter side, even amidst the diligent professionalism of a company like BMW.
-It is a reminder that social media is primarily a medium of enjoyment and, well, procrastination; posts that elicit excitement or humour are more likely to stimulate reactions and drive the post further up the social media algorithm.
+It is a reminder that social media is primarily a medium of enjoyment and, well, procrastination — posts that elicit excitement or humour are more likely to stimulate reactions and drive the post further up the social media algorithm.